-Hydropower’s share in the electricity mix has, however, been decreasing over the years, accounting for approximately 10 per cent of generation in 2017, with the majority (80 per cent) coming from thermal generation.
+Hydropower’s share in the electricity mix has, however, been decreasing over the years, accounting for around 10 per cent of generation, with the majority (80 per cent) coming from thermal generation.
 The government formally recognised large hydropower as renewable in 2019.
 Previously, the government had considered projects up to 25 MW renewable, but in 2021 included hydropower in the Renewable Purchase Obligation.

 India has an ambition to reduce its emissions intensity by 45 per cent and achieve 50 per cent cumulative electric power installed capacity from non-fossil fuel energy resources by 2030.

 To compliment its variable renewable energy targets, India has indicated that it will need at least 18.8 GW of pumped hydropower capacity to support the integration of wind and solar by 2032 and potentially more if other energy storage systems are not financially viable.
 The government has identified that India has 100 GW of pumped storage potential from on-river, with more for off-river, with over 60 sites identified.

 To support the development of this immense potential, India's Ministry of power constituted several committees to suggest ways and means to promote pumped storage hydropower (PSH) and form a comprehensive framework for development, policy and regulatory aspects, technology and financial and taxation issues.
 The first draft was shared in January 2022, with the Draft Guidelines to Promote Development of Pumped Storage Projects issued on 15 February 2023 which recognised PSPs invaluable grid services.
 India's Draft Guidelines sets out the financial mechanisms and policies to monetise the reliability and flexibility of PSPs.
 Additionally, the Guidelines set out potential tax and land exemptions that may also help to improve the financial viability of pumped hydropower projects.